ctschroeder/tutorials/basel/mapping.md

 *  Linked Data > Search Peripleo:  Search Peripleo for one of the places you searched Pleiades.
 What's similar and different about the results?
 *  How might you use a linked data hub for a project?

-If you're interested in a background map tile, you can check out the [Roman Empire map tiles](http://commons.pelagios.org/2012/09/a-digital-map-of-the-roman-empire/)
+**_If you're interested in a background map tile, you can check out the [Roman Empire map tiles](http://commons.pelagios.org/2012/09/a-digital-map-of-the-roman-empire/)_**

+**_If your project has place names or geographic information, you can LINK TO Pelagios & Pleiades with their stable URLs, and you can arrange for them to LINK TO YOUR PROJECT if you have stable URLs_**

 ### Step 4:  Visit [Syriaca.org Gazetteer](http://syriaca.org/geo/index.html)
 What is this?